blitz0p3rations/blitz0p3rations.github.io/_posts/2023-07-20-Multimaster.md

 ### PoC
 To identify weak password usage among the list of usernames, we employed the tool CrackMapExec.
-This allowed us to try a limitied sets of passwords with all user accounts.
+This allowed us to try a limited set of passwords with all user accounts.
 By utilizing the --continue-on-success flag, we ensured that CrackMapExec would assess the complete list of usernames, even if a valid account was discovered.
 This approach helps uncover instances of poor password practices that could potentially lead to unauthorized access.

 ![](https://raw.githubusercontent.com/blitz0p3rations/blitz0p3rations.github.io/master/uploads/mul3.png)

 ### Remediations
 - Account Lockout: Enforce account lockout policies to limit the number of unsuccessful login attempts for an account.
 This prevents attackers from continuously guessing passwords.

-- Multi-Factor Authentication (MFA): Implement MFA to add an additional layer of security.
+- Multi-Factor Authentication (MFA): Implement MFA to add a layer of security.
 Even if an attacker guesses a password, they would still need a second factor to gain access.

 - Complex Password Policies: Enforce strong password policies that require a combination of uppercase, lowercase, numbers, and special characters.
 Discourage the use of easily guessable passwords.